 Alcohol poisoning, also known as alcohol overdose or acute alcohol intoxication, is a serious and potentially fatal consequence of consuming large quantities of alcohol in a short timeframe.
-If you or a loved one has experienced alcohol poisoning on many occasions, they may need alcoholism treatment.
+If you or a loved one has experienced alcohol poisoning on many occasions, they may need help from an alcohol rehab in California.

 If you drink too much alcohol too quickly, this can impact your heart rate, breathing, gag reflex, and body temperature.
 In the worst scenario, alcohol poisoning can lead to a fatal coma.
 Every year, 2200 people die from alcohol poisoning in the United States, according to the CDC.